-A locus in geometry is the set of all the points that satisfy given conditions.
+We can define locus in geometry as the set of all the points that satisfy given conditions.
 Notice that according to the definition, a locus is not a single point but a set of points.

-To determine a locus, you will need to do the followings:
+To determine a locus, you will need to do the following two steps

-A great example of locus and we are all very familiar with it is the one resulting in a circle.
+A great example of locus and we are all very familiar with it is the one resulting in a circle such as the circle shown in the figure above.

 A circle is the locus of points at a given distance from a given point and whose center is the given point and whose radius is the given distance.